SanderMertens/ecs-faq/README.md

 ### What is ECS?
 ECS ("Entity Component System") describes a design approach which promotes code reusability by separating data from behavior.
 Data is often stored in cache-friendly ways which benefits performance.
 An ECS has the following characteristics:

-- It has entities, which unique identifiers
+- It has entities, which are unique identifiers
 - It has components, which are plain datatypes without behavior
 - Entities can contain zero or more components
 - Entities can change components dynamically